-Lately the European Union is almost nearing its date on implementing the General Data Protection Regulations (GDPR) which is sure to affect companies on how data will be handled.
+Lately the European Union is almost nearing its date on implementing the General Data Protection Regulations (GDPR) which will effect how data will be handled within all organisations.
 Therefore prompting these affected companies into blasting customers with email announcements regarding changes in their privacy policies and terms of service.

 Recently phishing authors targeted Airbnb as the company announced to its users the changes in their policies which will take effect on 25th of May this year.

-Ironically the new data protection regulations that were meant to protect data is being used by the phishing author to advance the success of its own activities.
+Ironically, the new data protection regulations that were intended to protect data are being used by cyber criminals to defraud people.